Skip to content

 June 13, 1931, Twenty Grand beat two others to win the 63rd Belmont Stakes.
 The 1 ½ miles went in 2:29 1/3 and earned $58,770.
 Twenty Grand placed 2nd in the Preakness which ran 34 days earlier and won the Derby a week after the Preakness.

 On June 13, 1944, the Keeneland Association leased its grounds and facilities to the Breeders’ Sales Company.
-The company dismantled its 1929 sales arena and moved it to Keeneland from its Paris Pike location.
+The sales company dismantled its 1929 sales arena and moved it to Keeneland from its Paris Pike location.

 June 13, 1968, the gray squirrel became the state wild animal game species.